markus7017/myfiles/shelly/doc/ShellyManager.md

 You could choose between 3 different update types
 * Internet: This triggers the regular update, the device needs to be connected to the Internet
 * Use openHAB as a proxy: In this case the binding directs the device to request the firmware from the openHAB system.
-The binding will then download the firmware from the selected sources and passes thos transparently to the device.
+The binding will then download the firmware from the selected sources and passes this transparently to the device.
 This provides a security benefit: The device doesn't require Internet access, only the openHAB host, which could be filtered centrally.
 * Custom URL: In this case you could specify

-The binding manages the download request with the proper download url.
+The binding manages the download request with the proper download URL.